Wining & Dining

 A. S. Foster served up an Italian stereotype…

-I. Klein, on the other hand, turned a stereotype on its head…
+Isadore Klein, on the other hand, turned a stereotype on its head…

-…and we end with Rea Irvin, who gave us what I believe was a first in the New Yorker — a cartoon character breaking the fourth wall…
+…and we end with Rea Irvin, who gave us what I believe was a first in The New Yorker—a cartoon character breaking the fourth wall…

 …by the way, M.F.H. stands for Master of Fox Hounds…I had to look it up.